 Let me state clearly that it is not gold itself.
 Gold is just the battleground.

-Sun Tzu, in his classic work “The Art of War” recognizes nine varieties of ground over which a battle is fought.
+Sun Tzu, in his classic work “The Art of War” recognizes nine varieties of the ground over which a battle is fought.
 The tactics must vary according to the ground.
-The last of these nine types of ground is called “desperate ground.”
+The last of these nine types of the ground is called “desperate ground.”
 This is ground on which we can only be saved from destruction by fighting without delay, is desperate ground.